 Fitness as a Coping Mechanism in Sobriety: The Benefits and Challenges

-• Prioritize Consistency Over Intensity—Focus on establishing a consistent schedule of workouts, even if they’re shorter or less intense in the beginning.
+• Prioritize consistency — Focus on establishing a consistent schedule of workouts, even if they’re shorter or less intense in the beginning.
 Consistently showing up for your workouts builds momentum and reinforces positive habits.

-• Listen to Your Body—It’s normal to experience some discomfort when starting a new fitness routine, but it’s important to differentiate between discomfort and pain.
-Listen to your body’s signals and adjust your workouts accordingly to prevent injury and promote recovery.
+• Growing pains are part of the journey — It’s normal to feel some discomfort when beginning a new fitness routine, but it’s crucial to distinguish between discomfort and pain.
+Pay attention to your body’s signals and modify your workouts to prevent injury and support recovery.

 Physical Benefits